ainsleys/derivadex-api-docs/source/includes/main.md

 ------ | -----------
 _collateralAddress | ERC-20 token address deposited as collateral
-_strategyId | Strategy ID (encoded as a 32-byte value) being funded _amount | Amount deposited (be sure to use the grains format specific to the collateral token being used (e.g. if you wanted to deposit 1 USDC, you would enter 1000000 since the USDC token contract has 6 decimal places)
+_strategyId | Strategy ID (encoded as a 32-byte value) being funded _amount | Amount deposited (be sure to use the grains format specific of the collateral token you are using (e.g. if you wanted to deposit 1 USDC, you would enter 1000000 since the USDC token contract has 6 decimal places)

 ## Connecting to the Websocket API